 6.Double click the PaintTop program to see the simulation moving along the targets.

 7.If required, reorder the movements by dragging the move instructions inside the program.

 You can easily create a new program that safely retracts the robot from the part to a safe position.

 1.With the robot placed at the last target, move the robot upwards by increasing the Z coordinate of the TCP with respect to the reference frame in the robot panel (highlighted case in the next image).

 2.Select Program➔ Add Program, or the appropriate button in the toolbar.

 3.Select Program➔ Move Linear Instruction, or the appropriate button in the toolbar .
 Rename it to Retract by pressing F2 key.

 5.Select Program➔ Move Joint Instruction.
 A new move instruction will be added, linked to the Home target.

 Simulate each program individually by double clicking it.
 The simulation can be accelerated by holding the Spacebar key or selecting the Fast Simulation button /.

-A main robot program can execute the approach, paint and retract programs sequentially:
+You can easily create a main robot program that executes the approach, paint and retract programs sequentially.